 ou=users for the user RDN, and your base DN setting is

-ou=Puppet,dc=example,dc=com, PE will only find users that have
+ou=Puppet,dc=example,dc=com, PE only finds users that have

 ou=users,ou=Puppet,dc=example,dc=com in their DN.